Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Local Shapley

 \begin{assumption}[Additive Non-local Stability] Given a test point $t$, for any $z \in \mathcal N(t)$, there exist nonnegative constants $\{\ell_{t,z}(u)\}_{u \in \mathcal D \setminus \mathcal N(t)}$ such that for any $S \subseteq \mathcal N(t)\setminus\{z\}$ and any $U \subseteq \mathcal D \setminus \mathcal N(t)$, \begingroup

 \endgroup where $\Delta_z v_t(S) := v_t(S \cup \{z\}) - v_t(S)$.

 \end{assumption}

 This assumption formalizes a structural locality principle: non-support points influence the marginal effect of $z$ only weakly, and their aggregate impact scales at most additively~\cite{wang2024rethinking}.
-It is usually satisfied by stable learning algorithms~\cite{koh2017understanding} in which parameter perturbations caused by inserting a data point decay with coalition size.
+This condition serves as the data-valuation counterpart to the classical algorithmic stability principle~\cite{bousquet2002stability,hardt2016train}.
+For stable learning algorithms—such as regularized ERM, kernel methods, or SGD on smooth objectives—including a single data point perturbs the trained parameters by an amount that decays monotonically with the coalition size $|S|$.
+This parameter stability directly guarantees that adding non-support instances cannot cause volatile swings in a player's marginal contribution, thereby ensuring the variations are strictly bounded.